elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/expansion-line-following-module.md

 from time import *
 ```

-2. Set the pins of both wheels
+2.Set the pins of both wheels
 ```python
 ringbit = Ringbit(board.P1, board.P2)
 ```

-3. Set the speed of the car
+3.Set the speed of the car
 ```python
 ringbit.set_speed(100, 100)
 ```

-4. Read the value from the line-following sensor and set the value of speed according to the value.
+4.Read the value from the line-following sensor and set the value of speed according to the value.
 ```python
 while True:
     value = ringbit.get_tracking(board.P0)